 Democrat Rachel Roberts was sworn in as a state representative in Frankfort on Tuesday.

 A bill that supporters say is the final step needed for statewide implementation of the federal Real ID requirement has passed a House committee.

 Legislation to criminalize a type of online harassment passed the state Senate on Monday by a 30-6 vote.

 A bill that would raise $49.9 million in new revenue over the next two fiscal years through a new wholesale tax on vaping products and increased taxes on some other tobacco products has cleared the

-Two Northern Kentucky residents received appointments to state boards from Governor Matt Bevin.
+Two people from Northern Kentucky received appointments to state boards and commissions from Governor Andy Beshear.